Install OpenCV 4.5 on Jetson Nano

 Enlarge memory swap.

-Building the full OpenCV 4.5.0 package requires more than 4 Gbytes of RAM on your Jetson Nano and the extra 2 Gbytes of swap space delivered by zram.
+Building the full OpenCV 4.5 package requires more than 4 Gbytes of RAM and the 2 Gbytes of swap space delivered by zram usually found on your Jetson Nano.
 We have to install dphys-swapfile to get the additional space from your SD card temporarily.
 After the compilation, the mechanism will be removed, eliminating swapping to the SD card.
 Please follow the next commands.
 Note also the installation of nano, a tiny text editor.

-Version 4.5.2 needs even more memory than the previous version.
+As of version 4.5.2, OpenCV even needs more memory than the previous version.
 In this case, you need to increase the dphys swap beyond the regular 2048 limit.
 It is done by first changing the maximum boundary in /sbin/dphys-swapfile to 4096.
 Next, set the /etc/dphys-swapfile.
 The slideshow will guide you.
-If there is not enough swap memory, the compilation will crash at 100% without notification.
+If there is not enough swap memory, the compilation will crash at 100% without notification, especially when using all 4 cores simultaneously.

 # a fresh start, so check for updates